The New Africa-France Summit was held in Montpellier on 8 October 2021.

 On 28 November 2017, President Macron set out his ambition to renew the relationship between France and Africa through a number of commitments in a speech in Ouagadougou.

 Since then, every aspect of the Africa-France relationship has evolved, from the economy to culture, sport and the environment.

-This Summit will be an opportunity to take stock of progress on the main priorities:
+This Summit was an opportunity to take stock of progress on the main priorities:

 - Facilitating access to school and higher education, including by increasing mobility opportunities;

 - Enabling the forging of a new common consciousness, including by strengthening our remembrance ties;